Rocky: Pre-production

 Although Chartoff and Irwin Winkler were enthusiastic about the script and the idea of Stallone playing the lead character, they were hesitant about having an unknown headline the film.
 The producers also had trouble casting other major characters in the story, with Apollo Creed and Adrian cast unusually late by the production standards.
 Real-life boxer Ken Norton was initially sought for the role of Apollo Creed, but he pulled out and the role was ultimately given to Carl Weathers.
 Norton, upon whom Creed was loosely based, fought Muhammad Ali three times.
 According to The Rocky Scrapbook, Carrie Snodgress was originally chosen to play Adrian, but a money dispute forced the producers to look elsewhere.
 Susan Sarandon and Cher auditioned for the role but Sarandon was deemed too pretty for the character and Cher too expensive.
 After Talia Shire's ensuing audition, Chartoff and Winkler, and director John Avildsen, insisted that she play the part.

 Philadelphia-based boxer Joe Frazier has a cameo appearance in the film.
-Outspoken boxer Muhammad Ali, who fought Frazier three times, influenced the character of Apollo Creed.
-During the 49th Academy Awards ceremony in 1977, Ali and Stallone staged a brief comic confrontation to show the film did not offend Ali.
 Frazier has claimed that some of the plot's most memorable moments—Rocky's carcass-punching scenes and Rocky running up the steps of the Philadelphia Museum of Art as part of his training regimen—are taken without credit from his own real-life exploits.